WrestleMania XII: Event

-The opening bout, which aired on the free-for-all broadcast, was a tag team match for the vacant WWF Tag Team Championship between The Bodydonnas (Skip and Zip) and The Godwinns (Henry O. Godwinn and Phineas I. Godwinn).
+The opening bout, which aired on the free-for-all broadcast, was a tag team match for the vacant WWF Tag Team Championship between the Bodydonnas (Skip and Zip) and the Godwinns (Henry O. Godwinn and Phineas I. Godwinn).
 This match was the final bout of a tournament held to determine the new champions after the titles were vacated in February 1996.
-The match ended when Skip pinned Phineas I. Godwinn using a roll-up, making The Bodydonnas the new WWF Tag Team Champions.
+The match ended when Skip pinned Phineas I. Godwinn using a roll-up, making the Bodydonnas the new WWF Tag Team Champions.

 The second bout, which also aired on the free-for-all broadcast, was a singles match (billed as a "geriatric match") between "The Huckster" and "Nacho Man", two characters created to parody Hulk Hogan and "Macho Man" Randy Savage (former WWF performers who had joined its competitor World Championship Wrestling).
 The referee for the match was "Billionaire Ted", a parody of Ted Turner, the owner of World Championship Wrestling's parent company Turner Broadcasting System.
 This bout marked the culmination of a series of skits the WWF had aired featuring the three characters.
 This match did not take place in the Arrowhead Pond, having been pre-recorded elsewhere.
-The match ended in a no contest when both competitors, along with Billionaire Ted, seemingly expired in the ring.
+The match ended in a no contest when both competitors, along with Billionaire Ted, seemingly died in the ring.

 The third bout, and the first bout to air on the pay-per-view broadcast proper, was a six-man tag team match pitting The British Bulldog, Owen Hart, and Vader (Camp Cornette) against Ahmed Johnson, Jake Roberts, and Yokozuna, with the stipulation that if Yokozuna's team won he would receive five minutes in the ring with Jim Cornette, the manager of Camp Cornette.
 The match ended when Roberts attempted to give Cornette a DDT, only for Vader to knock Roberts down and pin him following a Vader Bomb.

 The fourth bout was a "Hollywood Backlot Brawl" between Goldust and Roddy Piper.
 The match began in a parking lot, with the men brawling and using weapons.
-After Goldust fled in a gold Cadillac, Piper pursued him in a white Ford Bronco.
+After Goldust fled in a golden Cadillac, Piper pursued him in a white Ford Bronco.